-NorthWest Real Estate is one of the newest real estate companies in the Wimmera, Mallee and the North Central regions, with a modern well equipped office and some of the most up to date technology available.
-The business is run and managed by local people with extensive local knowlege.
+NorthWest Real Estate is one of the largest real estate companies in the Wimmera, Mallee and the North Central regions, with a modern well equipped office and some of the most up to date technology available.
+The business is 100% owned and run by local people with extensive local knowledge.

 OUR SERVICE AREA